m-kaminski/pitch_processor/README.md

 As it can be observed, benefits of increasing number of working threads is diminishing quickly, as problem becomes strictly I/O bound rather than compute.

+Sticking each thread to distinct physical core doesn't provide benefit,
+opposite: it is apparent that leaving thread scheduling to the OS provides a benefit in cache locality.

 Note that to achieve correct results with multi-threading, distribution of work between worker threads cannot be random, and instead hash needs